md3629/FPA/Budget/README.md

 <img src="/pics/StarSchema.JPG" width="100%" />

 ### 3. Creating measures using DAX
 A DAX measure is a calculation formula used in Power BI and Excel Power Pivot to perform calculations on data fields.
 It helps derive new insights from the data by creating custom metrics or aggregations.
-Benefits include flexibility in analysis, allowing users to create tailored calculations specific to their needs, and enhancing the depth of insights derived from the data. <br>
+Benefits include flexibility in analysis, allowing users to create tailored calculations specific to their needs, and enhancing the depth of insights derived from the data.

-Here's an example of a DAX measure for calculating Year-to-Date (YTD) in Power BI or Excel Power Pivot:

- > YTD Sales = TOTALYTD(SUM(Sales[Amount]), 'Date'[Date])

-In this example:
-Sales[Amount] is the column containing the sales amounts.
-'Date'[Date] is the date column.
-TOTALYTD is the DAX function used to calculate the year-to-date total.
-SUM is used to sum the sales amounts.
-This formula calculates the total sales amount year-to-date based on the dates in the 'Date' column.

-### 4. Create visuals and tables
+### 4. Create visuals

 ### 5. Create reports using MDX/CUBE functions in Excel